uhLeeshUh/Andala/README.md

 * Clear your canvas with the button at the right

 ## Technical Implementation
-The two most complicated components of the application are (1) its canvas auto-calibration relative to user screen size & scroll and (2) its real-time symmetry calculation via conversion of the canvas grid into a Cartesian coordinate plane.
+The two most complicated components of the application are:
+1. Its canvas auto-calibration relative to user screen size & scroll
+2. Its real-time symmetry calculation via conversion of the canvas grid into a Cartesian coordinate plane

 ### Canvas auto-calibration
 Since an HTML canvas does not provide mouse coordinates when a user clicks over it, I dynamically calculated canvas coordinates from full window MouseEvent coordinates via the `getCanvasCoords` function.
 This translates the window's mouse coordinates into canvas coordinates which are agnostic to screen size and window scroll.
 The result is a precise drawing experience for the user even if s/he scrolls or changes screen size during a drawing session.